Q: What are ACH Transfers and How Do They Work?

 ACH Transfers are Quick

-Sending ACH payments are typically pretty quick.
+Sending ACH payments is typically pretty quick.
 ACH transfers usually settle at their destination within 2-5 business days.
 That said, not every bank sends their ACH transfer for bank processing at the same time.
 There may be a cutoff time by which you need to get your transfer in to have it processed for the next business day — and initiating an ACH transfer after the cutoff could result in a delay, which may be an issue if you’re trying to make a payment on a due date to avoid a late fee.

 ACH Transfers are Secure